-- For Each Controller
+- For each Controller

-- Recording Controller and etc.,
+- Recording Controller etc.,

 The simple controller does not perform any specific function.
-It is just a kind of container in which you can keep your similar requests to make your test plan easily understandable.
+It is just a kind of container in which you can keep similar requests to make your test plan easily understandable.

 Once Only Controller

-Request which is to be executed only once can be placed under Once Only Controller.
+Requests that are to be executed only once can be placed under Once Only Controller.
 Refer below screenshot for your reference.
 Once Only Controller settings bypass the parent thread group settings.